Fighting Food Loss and Waste

 Burris Logistics has formed close relationships with two food banks in their area, and will even store food donations free of charge if the food banks are at capacity.

-Industry partners such as Food Cowboy, the Food Waste Reduction Alliance, and the World Wildlife Fund are also working to reduce food loss and waste by implementing innovative solutions to redirect food away from landfills.
+Industry partners such as Feeding America, Food Cowboy, the Food Waste Reduction Alliance, and the World Wildlife Fund are also working to reduce food loss and waste by implementing innovative solutions to redirect food away from landfills.

 Food Cowboy has implemented a “No Waste Promise” through using location-based technology to route food to its highest and best user.
 They help connect food donors with non-profit organizations who provide meals or groceries to people in need, they provide technical assistance to help communities develop their own programs to reduce food loss and waste, and they hold education and awareness campaigns.